As biggest brands refuse to join GB News boycott, the questions campaigners need to answer

 GB News also declined to comment.

-3 thoughts on “As biggest brands fail to join GB News ad boycott, the questions campaigners need to answer”
+5 thoughts on “As biggest brands fail to join GB News ad boycott, the questions campaigners have yet to answer”

-Yet more GB News puffery from PressGazette.
-This really is becoming incredibly tiresome.

-‘Which coverage exactly on GB News qualifies as “hate” for Stop Funding Hate and “fake news” for Ripples?’